 Someone asked me just before I set off on my current trip if I took gold sovereigns with me for emergencies(!!!).
 I’m not James Bond… But a credit card kept hidden away in a different place to your wallet will come into its own if you happen to lose or have stolen all your cash and your debit card.

 10. Your beloved bike

-Last, but by no means least, a bike that you are comfortable with.
-It doesn’t have to be a £2,500 hand-made bike or indeed a ‘proper’ touring bike.
+Last, but by no means least, a bike that you are comfortable with is essential on long distance cycling It doesn’t have to be a £2,500 hand-made bike or indeed a ‘proper’ touring bike.
 A good, reliable bike with pannier racks, a set of robust tyres – consider Schwalbe Marathon Plus – and a comfortable saddle.
 Get it serviced before you set off and, of course, give it a name!

 Bikmo Worldwide Travel Cover

-If you’re planning an epic cycling tour this weekend, or if you just fancying hitting the road or trails abroad, a policy with Bikmo will offer you 365 day worldwide cover as standard.
+If you’re planning an epic long distance cycling trip, cycle tour, or if you just fancying hitting the road or trails abroad, a policy with Bikmo will offer you 365 day worldwide cover as standard.
 Check out the links below for more information:

 Bikmo Tour Finder

 Thinking of organising your next cycling adventure?
 If you want to save time planning your next trip, use our Tour Finder to search for all types of cycling escapes in the UK and the rest of the world.